 The development of an appropriate method for the extraction, separation, and stability of catechin concerns scientists and industry very much.
 Several key factors have a considerable impact on catechin extraction, including pH, temperature, frequency, and timing of extractions, and the type of solvent employed.
-This is a discussion of some popular methods for extracting catechin from green tea leaves (12).
+This is a discussion of some popular methods for extracting catechin from green tea leaves shifts from polar to nonpolar as the temperature rises, making it easier to dissolve non-polar and moderately polar compounds (13).